 I’m not sure what the developers where drinking when they implemented forms in browsers, but I’m sure it wasn’t orange juice.
 I’ve refrained from doing any styling here, because it’s near impossible to do so correctly, scalable and cross-browser.
-So what you get is this: Regular, vertical forms, and styles for horizontal forms and search forms, utilising the same, minimal HTML (Check the example).
-I’ll make this better in next versions, because forms is an area where you can get a tremendous amount of benefit from standardised styles.
+So what you get is this: Regular, vertical forms, and styles for horizontal forms and search forms, utilizing the same, minimal HTML (Check the example).
+I’ll make this better in next versions, because forms is an area where you can get a tremendous amount of benefit from standardized styles.

 I consider this pretty important, and so next to declaring fonts for windows, mac and linux, setting a vertical rhythm and using a scale in my headers (as close as possible to the browser’s regular rendering), I also added in typographic niceties as pretty ampersands and pretty quotes.

 I have two types of styles: Styles with semantic class names, and styles with obnoxious class names to force you to change them to something applicable in your situation.
 Right now I’m a bit short on these base styles, I assume it’s something that will grow with time.
 I have asides, message styles (error, notice, success) and styling for the first paragraph of an article.

 There are a number of things that I want to add to SenCSS in the near future:

 - Table styling